Skip to content

 See Create a route-based VPN (any to any subnets).

-Create a firewall rule to allow inbound DHCP traffic in the head office firewall as follows:
+Create a firewall rule in the head office firewall to allow inbound DHCP traffic from the relay agent through the VPN as follows:

 1. Go to Rules and policies > Firewall rules, click Add firewall rule, and click New firewall rule.